apache/daffodil-vscode/src/tests/DfdlIntellisenseTestingChecklist.md

 - [ ] Verify the dropdown does not contain dfdl:encoding,dfdl:alignment,dfdl:initiator,dfdl:lengthKind,dfdl:representation,dfdl:textNumberRep

+Place the cursor after alignment="1".
+Backspace until alignment="1" is erased.
+Type ctrl+space.
 Select dfdl:alignment from the dropdown. select 1 as the value.

 - [ ] Verify that alignment="1" was inserted.
 - [ ] Verify that alignment does not contian the dfdl: prefix.